Every Yarra Crossing

 Just shy of a million years ago, volcanoes north of Narrm produced gentle but unstoppable outflows of molten rock that cut the Yarra’s tail from its mouth.
 This shaped the lower bends of its present course, as the river felt blindly around the cooled lava to find its way back to the bay.

-Since moving here a few years ago, I’ve been enchanted by the waterways that thread the city.
-I used to commute along Darebin Creek, a tributary of the Yarra — upstream in crisp air, downstream after the day’s work — and my body often felt light as I cycled the trail, as if the lava-lined valley had been carved for the sole purpose of swooping down its curves at dusk.
+Since moving here, I’ve been enchanted by the waterways that thread the city.
+When I first arrived, my commute to work was along Darebin Creek, a tributary of the Yarra—upstream in crisp air, downstream in the evening—and my body often felt light as I cycled the trail, as if the lava-lined valley had been carved for the sole purpose of swooping down its curves at dusk.

-More recently, I explored the volcanic plains that spread west across Victoria in a vast circuit whose final day led me back down Darebin Creek.
-I turned home shortly before its confluence with the Yarra, and I realised that I’d have to pick up where I left off.
+Later, when I explored the volcanic plains that spread west across Victoria, the circuit I took ended with Darebin Creek.
+On turning home shortly before its confluence with the Yarra, I realised that I’d have to pick up where I left off.
 The silty snake awaited.

-The idea to investigate crossings — bridges, boats, tunnels — originated in a novelty cycling route I designed.
-It connects 43 crossings (some two-thirds of the total number) and is ideally done beneath the light of a full moon, finishing with a punt service across the river mouth at dawn.
+The idea to investigate crossings—bridges, boats, tunnels—originated in a novelty route I designed.
+It connects 42 crossings (some two-thirds of the total) and is best cycled on a warm night beneath a bright moon, finishing with a punt service across the river mouth at dawn.

-At each site, I pay attention to everyday features I might otherwise miss: insects, trees, passers-by, discarded trash.
-Then I share my photos and scribbles below.
-Collectively, they form a splintered survey of the Yarra; a slow accumulation of moments by the water.
+The sites become places of reflection.
+I pay unusual attention to everyday features I might otherwise miss: insects, trees, passers-by, discarded trash.
+I share photos and unpolished lists of what I notice.
+Collectively, they form a splintered survey of Birrarung—an accumulation of moments by the water.

 Crossings so far